PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

-# Sample Hybrid Client with Consent
+# Sample - Hybrid Client with Consent

-This samples shows how to create a client application that uses the Hybrid flow to authenticate users and requires consent.
+This sample shows how to create a client application that uses the Hybrid flow to authenticate users and request them consents.

 > The source code is available in the Identity Server samples folder.